TOAST-DOCS/API-Gateway/en/console-guide.md

    - The model cannot be deleted while being used in the request parameters or response.
 3. When the delete confirmation window appears, click the **Confirm** button.
 Deleted data cannot be restored.

+### Request Restriction Policy

+Applies registered request restriction policy to stage resource paths or methods.
+For more information, see [Request Restriction Policy](/.console-guide/#_request_policy).

+1. Select a stage on **Stage** tab.
+2. Select **Settings** tab.
+3. On Stage Tree screen, select a path or method you want to apply request restriction policy.
+4. **Enables (On)** request restriction policy.
+5. Select a request restriction policy to apply and click on **Modify** button to save it.
+6. Click on the **Deploy Stage** button.
+When the stage deployment is complete, the set request restriction policy works.

+## request restriction Policy
+request restriction policy is a feature that allows you to set IP ACLs and request count limits based on a request's path variable or request header value.

+### Create request restriction policy
+1. In the list of API Gateway services, click **Resource** in Service Settings column.
+2. On **Request Restriction Policy** tab, click on **Create Request Restriction Policy**.
+3. Enter request restriction policy information.
+    - **Request Restriction Policy Name**: Enter the name of request restriction policy
+    - **Request Restriction Key Type**: Select the location of the request restriction key value to which the request restriction policy applies.
+        - Path variable: Select a path variable to set the request restriction policy according to the value of the path variable in the requested path.
+        - Request header: Select a request header to set a request restriction policy according to the value of specific request header.
+    - **Request Restriction Key**: Enter the request restriction key according to the request restriction key type.
+        - When request restriction key type is a path variable: Enter the name for the path variable.
+For example, when you set the request restriction policy for the path variable {memberId} in resource path {memberId}, type memberId.
+        - When request restriction key type is a request header: Enter the header name where the restriction key value is located.
+    - **Requests per second by default**: When a request restriction policy is not set for the request restriction key value, set the request per second restriction to be applied by default
+        - If you do not enter it, you do not apply the request count restriction for the key values of unregistered request restriction.
+        - You can set it from 1 to 5000.
+    - **Response Remaining Token Count**: When the request restriction is set, the number of remaining tokens that can be requested is passed to the 'X-NHN-RateLimit-Remaining' response header.

+> **[Note] Limit the number of request restriction policies created**
+> Request restriction policies can be created up to **10** per API Gateway service.

+### Apply request restriction policy to Stage Resources
+1. Select a stage on **Stage** tab.
+2. Select **Settings** tab.
+3. On Stage Tree screen, select a path or method you want to apply request restriction policy.
+4. **Enables (On)** request restriction policy.
+5. Select request restriction policy to apply and click on **Modify** button.
+6. Click on the **Deploy Stage** button.
+When the stage deployment is complete, the set request restriction policy works.

+### Modify request restriction policy
+Allows you to modify the name of the request restriction policy, the default number of request restrictions per second, and the number of remaining tokens.
+The request restriction key type and request restriction key cannot be modified.

+1. From the list of request restriction, select the request restriction policy that you want to modify.
+2. Click on **Modify Request Restriction Policy**.
+3. Modify the request restriction policy information and click on **Modify** button.

+### Delete request restriction policy
+1. From the list of request restriction, select the request restriction policy that you want to modify.
+2. Click on **Delete Request Restriction Policy**.
+3. Click on **Confirm** button when the confirmation window appears.
+Deleted data cannot be recovered.

+> **[Note] request restriction policy cannot be deleted**
+> When the request restriction policy to delete is set on the stage or is included in the deployed stage, it cannot be deleted.
+> To delete, delete the request restriction policy set on the stage, deploy the stage and then delete it.

+### Create request restriction key value
+Create key value of request restriction policy Depending on the restriction key value, you can set different IP ACLs and request count limits.
+1. Select the request restriction policy to which you want to add the request restriction key value.
+2. On the bottom tab, click on the **Create Request Restriction Key Value** button.
+3. Enter the information of request restriction key value.
+- **Request Restriction Key Value**: Enter a request restriction key value.
+Allows you to set IP ACLs and request count limits for each request restriction key value.
+- **Requests Per Second**: Enter the request restriction value per second for the request restriction key value.
+    - If not entered, it is limited to the default number of requests per second value set in the request restriction policy.
+- **IP Access Control Type**:- Allow: Allows you to access only to the specified IP and denies all remaining IPs.
+(Whitelist method)
+    - Reject: Allows access only to the specified IP and allows all remaining IPs.
+(Blacklist method)
+- **IP Access Destination**:
+    - You can easily register an IP list by selecting either single entry or bulk entry method.
+    - IP access destinations can be entered as a single IP or CIDR for IPv4.
+        - Single IP example: 10.0.0.1
+        - CIDR example: 10.0.0.1/24
+    - IP ACL access control does not work unless you enter any IP access destinations.

+### Modify request restriction key value
+Modify the request restriction per second, IP access control type, and IP access destination.
+Cannot modify request restriction key value

+1. On the bottom tab of request restriction policy, select a **request restriction key value** row to modify.
+2. Click **Modify Request Restriction Key Value** button.
+3. Modify request restriction key value and click **Modify** button.

+### Delete request restriction key value
+1. From the request restriction key value list, select the request restriction key value to delete.
+2. Click on **Delete Request Restriction Key Value** button
+3. Click on **Confirm** button when the confirmation window appears.
+Deleted data cannot be recovered.

 ## Check API Call